Freezing myself numb, to be honest.

 These are just the starters.
 The main course this time is a celebration of haunted houses in all forms of horror fiction.

 Continue reading “Belladonna: January/February 2018 Issue Out Now!”

 When you think about it, The Flintstones and Conan the Barbarian have quite a bit in common.
-Robert E. Howard set the Conan stories in a prehistoric era which, like Fred’s world, mirrors later eras.
-But while Bedrock is a specific stand-in for postwar suburban America, Howard riddled his Hyborian Age Age with counterparts to various historical societies.
+Robert E. Howard set the Conan stories in a prehistoric era which, like Fred’s world, mirrors later eras; but while Bedrock is a specific stand-in for postwar suburban America, Howard riddled his Hyborian Age with counterparts to various historical societies.
 You’ve got the Aesir and Vanir, who stand for Vikings.
 You’ve got the Stygians, who represent the ancient Egyptians.
 And you have the central power, Aquilonia, which was based mainly on ancient Rome but which Howard could use as a stand-in for other societies – most notably in the Western-influenced Conan stories, where white settlers became Aquilonians and Native Americans became Picts.

 And lo and behold, with Aardman’s latest stop-motion feature Early Man, we have a missing link between the Flintstones and Conan.

 Continue reading “Early Man: Fred Flintstone goes to Cimmeria”

 Nobody who knows me will be even remotely surprised that one of my favourite pastimes is reading books about horror fiction in all its manifestations.
 I’ve read quite a few of the things since my teenage years, and I felt it was time to celebrate the ten books that did the most to shape how I think about horror…